dashed-slug/wallets/readme.txt

 = Can you add XYZ coin for me? =

-Yes and no. I have received a large amount of requests from small coins and cannot cater for them all.
-I do try to implement some of the requests I receive.
+Unfortunately no. I can no longer cater to requests to add new coin adapters.
+I can only provide assistance by answering specific questions to coin adapter developers.

 If your coin's wallet has a standard RPC API that is a direct fork of Bitcoin core, then you should be able to modify the [Litecoin adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/litecoin-adapter-extension/) to suite your needs.
 Feel free to republish it after modifying the code.
 There are some instructions on how to do this [here](https://www.dashed-slug.net/developers-coin-adapters-api/).
+More detailed instructions are in the PDF documentation, under the section *Coin Adapter development*.

 If your coin is an ERC-20 token then there is no support for that at the moment.
 Ideally this is something that will be implemented in the future.